 Firefighters arrived on scene to find a significant amount of grey smoke coming from the soffits of the roof.
 Firefighters worked throughout the night utilizing numerous engines and two ladder trucks to bring the fire under control.
 Firefighters worked tirelessly to complete extensive overhaul into the early morning hours.
 During the fire, a large section of Stewart Parkway was closed for safety reasons.

 A fire investigator is on scene and the cause of the fire is under investigation at this time.
 The commercial structure suffered substantial damage and is estimated to be a total loss.
 No firefighter or civilian injuries were reported.

-A total of 15 firefighters assisted with firefighting operations.
-Other agencies assisting with the fire included Douglas County Fire District #2, Umpqua Valley Ambulance, Roseburg Police Department, Pacific Power, and Avista Utilities.
+Numerous firefighters from both the Roseburg Fire Department and Douglas County Fire District #2 assisted with the firefighting operations.
+Other agencies assisting with the fire included Umpqua Valley Ambulance, Roseburg Police Department, Pacific Power, and Avista Utilities.